diweshsharma/student_placement_prediction/README.md

 A cascaded ML pipeline that predicts campus placement outcomes and estimates salary packages for placed students, with AI-powered improvement suggestions for students at risk.

+> **Note:** Model `.pkl` files are not included in this repo due to size constraints.
+Train them locally by following the setup instructions below.

 ---

 ## Overview